 She also discovered that no organization worked to protect all primates, great and small.
-Although large apes like chimpanzees, gorillas, and orangutans had (and will always have) their dedicated fans, there was no organization that seemed interested in helping the “plain” monkeys, too, whose sufferings often went unnoticed by the rest of the world.
+Although large apes like chimpanzees, gorillas, and orangutans have always had dedicated fans, there was no organization that seemed interested in helping the “plain” monkeys whose sufferings often went unnoticed by the rest of the world.

-In 1973, she transformed her concern into action and formed the International Primate Protection League (IPPL).
-In her role as the leader of this organization for decades, Shirley has worked tirelessly at the grassroots level to protect all primates from the abuses she had seen at human hands.
+In 1973, Shirley transformed her concern into action and formed the International Primate Protection League (IPPL).
+In her role as the leader of this organization for almost 50 years, Shirley worked tirelessly at the grassroots level to protect all primates from the abuses she had seen at human hands.

-Thousands of primates around the world are alive and thriving today thanks to Shirley’s dedication.
+Thousands of primates around the world are alive and thriving today thanks to her unwavering dedication.

-Shirley has also involved IPPL in productive relationships with other grassroots nonprofit sanctuaries and pro-wildlife advocacy groups located in countries around the world, particularly where primates are native.
-Shirley feels that it is important to encourage cooperation between animal and environmental organizations both at the grassroots level and on a global scale.
+Shirley also involved IPPL in productive relationships with other grassroots nonprofit sanctuaries and pro-wildlife advocacy groups located in countries around the world, particularly where primates are native.
+Shirley felt that it was important to encourage cooperation between animal and environmental organizations both at the grassroots level and on a global scale.

-- Shirley received the Jeanne Marchig Award from the Marchig Animal Welfare Trust in 1988, in recognition of her “practical work in the field of animal welfare…to bring about a more humane and compassionate attitude towards non-human primates.”
+- The Jeanne Marchig Award Marchig Animal Welfare Trust in 1988, in recognition of her “practical work in the field of animal welfare…to bring about a more humane and compassionate attitude towards non-human primates.”